 Coastal Carolina University's mission and values statements have been developed through a collaborative process that seeks and encourages input from all constituencies.
 The University's leadership fosters these values through the annual strategic planning, assessment, and budgeting process.
 The University's values are also addressed in the Strategic Plan, a document accepted in 2008 by the Board of Trustees that will guide the institution through 2013.
-The strategic plan will be updated during the 2012-2013 academic year.
+The strategic plan objectives will be updated Summer 2013 and presented to the Strategic Management Team in September 2013.
 Annual institutional effectiveness reports, required by the South Carolina Commission on Higher Education, affirm the University's values; as does the assessment activities reported in the annual Higher Education Accountability Report.
 The annual Agency Head Report (the president's plan for the University with goals, outcomes, and assessments) is filed with the South Carolina State Budget and Control Board (SCBCB).
-Accreditation criteria of SACSCOC, AACSB-International, ABET, NASAD, NASM, NAST, and NCATE, require continual assessment and dissemination of the University's and individual college's values.
+Accreditation criteria of SACSCOC, AACSB-International, ABET, CAEP, NASAD, NASM, NAST, and require continual assessment and dissemination of the University's and individual college's values.
 The University's values are relayed through student recruitment efforts, various links on Coastal's website, and visitations by administrators, faculty, and staff to various conference sites in the nation.

 Senior leaders' personal actions reflect a commitment to organizational values through each individual's dedication to fostering creativity, respecting diversity, and modeling intellectual honesty.
-These values are reflected in the implementation of initiatives such as public engagement, biennial Celebration of Inquiry Conference presentations and activities, the President, Provost and Senior Vice President for Academic and Student Affairs, the Executive Vice President/Chief Operating Officer and Vice Presidents' preference to engage in open debate with the campus and area community as the University grows, and through the annual administrative evaluation processes.
-Finally, the hiring process for senior leaders includes conversations with the candidates about commitment to organizational values, to student learning, and to assessment and planning.
+These values are reflected in the implementation of initiatives such as public engagement, the President, Provost and Senior Vice President for Academic and Student Affairs, the Executive Vice President/Chief Operating Officer and Vice Presidents' preference to engage in open debate with the campus and area community as the University grows, and through the annual administrative evaluation processes.